 Stewards of the Sea

-As a technologically advanced island nation with very strong ties to the ocean, it is the opinion of this author that Japan take a greater lead in becoming a champion of the seas.
-It’s no secret that the oceans have become a waste-bin for the world (see Ocean Health Index), with increasing amounts of plastic debris, industrial waste, and all manner of human refuse polluting the waters.
+As a technologically advanced island nation with very strong ties to the ocean, Japan can totally take a greater lead in becoming an ocean champion.
+It’s no secret that the oceans have become a waste-bin for the world (see Ocean Health Index).
+With increasing amounts of plastic debris, industrial waste, and all manner of human refuse polluting the waters, we must do better!

 A Great Impact

 Japan is a fascinating country with a lot going for it!
 It has a robust economy that includes some impressive technology, remarkable management expertise, and a highly-skilled and educated workforce.
 As I’m writing this, Japanese robots are traveling through space on their way to investigate the Asteroid Ryugu, while Japanese scientists (and their robots!) are working on exploring the ocean depths (see Team Kuroshio).

 I propose that the country leverage its many capabilities and adopt the role of ocean champion.
 Japan can use its strong connection with the oceans to go beyond studying it, and transition towards promoting and protecting oceanic health.